SanVerhavert/eyeRead/cran-comments.md

 * Updated the Description field in DESCRIPTION to
-** include some more details on the package functionality and usefullness
+** include some more details on the package functionality and usefullness ** include references to articles describing the methods

 * Removed the \dontrun{}